-1. What is sustainable investing?
+1. What is ESG investing?

-3. Why is sustainable investing important?
+2. Why is ESG investing important?

-6. What makes an investment sustainable
+3. What makes an ESG investment ?

-7. What are some sustainable investing tips for beginners?
+4. What are some tips for beginners?

 The best tip is to picture what you think the future will look like, or even what you want it to look like.
 At Brown Shipley as part of the Quintet group, we would be confident that you would agree with us - the dominant technologies and services of the future are going to be sustainable: far less carbon intensive, more flexible and agile business models, with greater diversity and empowerment for employees through technologies such as remote working.
 The stock and bond markets are a reflection of the real-economy, so consider what the future looks like and invest accordingly.

 Another great approach is to imagine you are the CEO of a large company and to think about how you would like it to be run in order to be as profitable as possible.
 Would you want to have very productive employees?
 Suppliers who collaborate with your innovations?
 Great business ideas being generated by your diverse staff?
 Do your products and services help people find solutions for major problems?
 Or… is your business beset by regulatory and accounting issues?
 Are your employees unhealthy and unhappy?
 And, is your business unwanted by the communities in which it operates?
-When you consider on a single company basis what would be a great organisation to work for and with, it becomes easy to extend the analysis to your entire portfolio and embrace sustainable investing.
+When you consider on a single company basis what would be a great organisation to work for and with, it becomes easy to extend the analysis to your entire portfolio and embrace ESG investing.